reinvanoyen/creativity-list/README.md

 ### Font tools

-* http://typewonder.com - Helps you to test web fonts on any web site on the fly !
+* http://typewonder.com - Helps you to test web fonts on any web site on the fly!
 Enter the site url and preview instantly the fonts with-out any hassle!
+* https://fontjoy.com/ - Generate font pairings in one click!
+* https://www.myfonts.com/WhatTheFont/ - Seen a font in use and want to know what it is?
+Upload an image to WhatTheFont to find the closest matches in the database.

 ### Color tools